 Your hermit crabs might be picky about their food.
 One day they might enjoy a certain food, and the next, they might ignore it entirely.
-This means you cannot get one food and feed it to your hermit crabs every day.
+So, you can’t get one food and feed it to your hermit crabs every day.

 Can You Feed Hermit Crabs Tomatoes?

-Vitamin C can boost immunity, while vitamin A is good for vision.
-Potassium boosts the energy levels of hermit crabs.
+Vitamin C can boost immunity, vitamin A is good for vision, and potassium boosts energy levels.

 Antioxidants also ensure that your hermit crab deals with less oxidative stress.
 That can improve its lifespan.
 Since hermit crabs generally live for up to 30 years, every little bit counts.

 Overall, tomatoes offer a great many nutrients that your hermit crab can stand to benefit from.

 Are Tomatoes Good for Hermit Crabs?

 Tomatoes are highly acidic, which can be harmful to hermit crabs if fed too much.
 According to Animal Behaviour, wild hermit crabs in slightly more acidic waters have difficulty finding optimal shells after molting.

 They were also less likely to move their antennae to smell or move at all.
 Researchers concluded that the reduced pH level might result in reduced decision-making functions in hermit crabs.